zhuo-heng/EMT-show/README.md

 # EMT-show
-Create an Qt application for the electromagnetic tracking device of CASIC.
+Create an Qt application for the Electromagnetic tracking device of CASIC.

 **************************************************************************